CVI

 30-day coordination support in applicable tiers

 This is an elective preventive imaging service and is not diagnostic medicine.
-Participation does not create a physician-patient relationship with CVI.
+CVI radiologists interpret the study and route the report to your designated referring or ordering physician; participation does not create a physician-patient relationship with CVI.
 Imaging has inherent limitations, including false-positive and false-negative findings.
 No guarantee of disease detection, prevention, or outcome is made.
-All clinical decisions must be reviewed and made by your licensed physician.
+All clinical decisions are made by your licensed physician.
 If you are experiencing acute symptoms, call 911 or go to the nearest emergency department.

 FAQ